“ There are countless suns and countless earths all rotating round their suns. (...)

 Find more of my astro-photos here.

 I completed my bachelor and master degrees in Astronomy at the University of Vienna (Austria), and then finished my PhD in Astrophysics at the University of Göttingen (Germany) in 2017.
-Afterwards, I held several postdoc positions at the Observatory Hamburg (Germany), University of Oklahoma (USA), and now the University of La Laguna (Spain).
+Afterwards, I held several postdoc positions at the Observatory Hamburg (Germany), University of Oklahoma (USA), and the Instituto de Astrofísica de Canarias (Spain).
+Now, I work as support astronomer at the Subaru telescope in Hawai'i.

 My main fields of research are stellar astrophysics and exoplanets.
 This includes stellar parameter determination of cool dwarfs using spectral synthesis and machine learning, exoplanet detection and characterization, and observations.